ablaom/KoalaEnsembles.jl/README.md

 weight_regularization   |0.0
 ````

-The hyperparameter `atom` is the model being ensembled.
+The parameter `atom` is the model being ensembled.
 The default is an extreme tree:

 ````julia
 julia> showall(forest.atom)